NanaNyarko/CDE-ETL-Git-and-Linux-Project/README.md

 the bits and bobs I had been learning in Data Engineering.
 To be honest, this has been long overdue.
 I built this basic pipeline through Linux to download a CSV file from a website, clean and transform it, and schedule it to run automatically.
 Working on this is already giving me a clearer picture of what Data Engineering is all about.

-Along the way I hit real beginner problems (wrong folder paths, git not working properly on a Windows-mounted drive, cron not existing in Git Bash) and fixed each one.
+Along the way I hit real beginner problems (wrong folder paths, git not working properly on a Windows-mounted drive, cron not existing in Git Bash, GitHub login trouble) and fixed each one.
 Those problems taught me more than if everything had just worked first try, so I kept it simple rather than polishing over the messy parts.

+## Overview

+I extracted a CSV file from a data website using a Bash script.
+I then cleaned it, renaming a column and keeping only the four columns I needed, and saved the result as a new file.
+Finally, I loaded that finished file into its own folder, ready for use.
+I also scheduled the whole thing to run automatically every night, and wrote a second script to tidy up CSV and JSON files into one folder.

 ## Folder Structure